QuentinRa/blog.quentinra.dev/games/unity/recipes/index.md

 #### Game Inventory

 * Array or List?
-Fixed size?
+Fixed-size?
 * Each entry is a slot?
 * `Swap(index, index)`: swap two items.
 Don't if they have the same index?
 Handle merge items if they are stackable.
 * `GetTotalQuantity(item)`: Don't forget to check every slot.